Even those people that believe are perfect, fail. We all do wrong – only that to some people, accepting wrongdoing is wrong.

 Second, not accepting wrongs can be attributed to one’s personality.
 Some people won’t admit that they can fail.
 They will do all they can to either hide their misdeeds or misrepresent what is wrong and more often than not shift blame on to other people, making themselves look good in the process.
 In other words, this kind of person believes that they can’t be wrong.
 It’s how they are wired and correcting such human circuitry is a tall order.

 What can be done to encourage people to accept and ‘right’ their wrongs?

-- Organisations should accept that people will always make mistakes.
-That mistakes should be openly talked about, analysed and sustainable solutions sought to fix them, than keep them away from the purview of management.
+- Organisations should accept that people always make mistakes.
+That mistakes should be openly talked about, analysed and sustainable solutions sought to fix them, than keep them away from the sight of management.
 Therefore, a so-called learning culture, that tolerates mistakes should be encouraged by firms.
 Organisations shouldn’t hire management-mechanists but holistic-managers.
-Management-mechanists more often than not look at one side of the OD equation while holistic-managers consider all factors required to create a learning, sustainable and highly productive organisational value chain.
+Management-mechanists more often than not look at one side of the OD. equation while holistic-managers consider all factors required to create a learning, and sustainable plus highly productive organisational value chains.
 Holistic-managers create a culture that accepts mistakes and put in place processes for learning from mistakes.
 It’s quite a job to get the balance right

-- Individuals should be helped from early years or as soon as they enter the management tier to think as below:
+- Individuals should be helped as soon as they enter the management tier to think as below:

 - Believe that it’s okay to commit a wrong

 - That when one wrongs, they should have the eagerness to get back into the ring – and restart all over again